 - two extra propane tanks and (seen in the picture above)

-- hose which also the heater to connect with a twenty pound propane tank
+- a hose which allows the heater to connect with a twenty-pound propane tank

-- bag – the bag is sold separately
+- Mr. Heater storage bag – the bag is sold separately

 Originally posted in Nov.
 28, 2015.
 Updated and reposted March 7, 2017.